Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 #### Results
 After a giltch with the connection with Mongo URI this function is now fully working I have tested it by setting up usernames and also by trying to set up an account with an exicstung username to check that the messages are correctly shown for the user.
+During Testing I also found that I had forgotten to add the required class to the username and password fields meaning that if you hit the submit button and the firlds were empty the whole site crashed!
+After adding the needed fields the function works as expected.

 ### As a user, I want to be able to log in and out of the site to leave reviews.